ConnorKSmith/CPSC304/README.md

 To-do List:

-1. SQL file of the database
+1. SQL file of the database (please doublecheck them and update if necessary) Note : I've tested the .sql file and made sure no compile error

 2. Clone project, set up mySQL, import it to NetBeans